KatsuteDev/Mal4J/faq.md

 In order to make this library function on Java 8-10, reflection is used in order to make PATCH requests work correctly.

 If you don't want this warning then either:
- - Downgrade to JDK 8
+ - Downgrade to Java 8
- - Upgrade to JDK 11 or higher
+ - Upgrade to Java 11 or higher

 ### `UnsupportedClassVersionError`

 This issue is caused by using an older, unsupported Java version; this library requires at least Java 8.

 ### `AndroidCompatibilityException` / `ClassNotFoundException` / `NoSuchMethodError`

 This issue may occur due to Android incompatibilities (blame Google), please open a new issue if this happens.

 ### `InaccessibleObjectException` / `IllegalStateException: Reflect module is not accessible in JDK 9+`